The Kleiman lab

 Botrytis cinerea germination proportion on patterned and unpatterned PDMS surfaces over time

-Pectobacterium forms a biofilm on susceptible lily replica (right) but not on resistant one (left)
+Pectobacterium forms a biofilm on susceptible lily replica (bottom) but not on resistant one (up)

 2. The Effect of Root Surface Microstructure on Interaction with Microorganisms